 The immediate needs of the affected population include shelter, medical care, clean water, food security and hygiene.
 A number of not-for-profit organisations are working rapidly to assess the scale of damage and support recovery efforts.
 The following organisations have launched appeals to provide relief to affected communities.

-The entities listed below have been collated from preliminary research and APS has not conducted a detailed analysis of their financial position and governance ahead of their inclusion in this list.
 As with all emergency appeals, should a donation be received and not be needed in Libya, the charity will apply it to similar situations around the world.
-This is not an exhaustive list of the not-for-profit organisations working in this space.

 Australia for UNHCR